 Your blood pressure and cholesterol level are also important.
 All people aged over 40 years should have a cardiovascular health risk assessment - usually available at your GP surgery.
 If you have a high risk of developing a cardiovascular disease, treatment to reduce high blood pressure (hypertension) and/or cholesterol may be advised.

-Narrowing of the blood vessels can lead to cardiovascular diseases, including heart disease (for example, angina, heart attack and heart failure), cerebrovascular disease (transient ischaemic attacks and stroke), and peripheral arterial disease.
+A cardiovascular disease is a disease of the heart or blood vessels.
+Narrowing of the blood vessels can lead to cardiovascular diseases.
+CVD includes coronary heart disease (for example, angina, heart attack and heart failure), cerebrovascular disease (transient ischaemic attacks and stroke), and peripheral arterial disease.

 Minor blockage of an artery may not cause any symptoms.
-Any symptoms will depend on which part of the body is affected by cardiovacular disease, such as:
+Any symptoms will depend on which part of the body is affected by cardiovascular disease, such as:

 - Blockage of an artery in the heart (coronary artery) may cause angina chest pain, a heart attack or heart failure.